kilva245/university_python_projects/README.md

 - **Net Salary Calculator** — A program that calculates the final salary after deductions like tax, insurance, and installments.
 - **Height Checker** — A simple program that checks whether a person is tall or average based on their gender and height.
+- **Calculator** — A dual-mode calculator that handles arithmetic and comparative operations.
 - *(More projects coming soon...)*

 ## Topics Covered (So Far)